 Why Should You Donate to Charity?

 It is impossible to count all of the reasons why one should get involved in charities, and difficult, at best, to explain the rewarding feeling that accompanies these acts.
 However, for the sake of the skeptics or the hesitant, here a just a few reasons why donating to charity should be a part of your schedule.

 - It helps.

 - It helps a child get the treatments he needs to survive and experience becoming an adult.
 It helps a mother to experience seeing her daughter off to school to learn.
 It helps rebuild a home after typhoons and floods have carried with it all of its walls and half of its occupants.
 Donating to charity helps people that would have otherwise suffered greatly without it.
-Many people in need see charities as a sign that even through tragedy there is support, a sign of hope, a sign of life.
+Many people in need to see charities as a sign that even through tragedy there is support, a sign of hope, a sign of life.
 A donation is also an effective way to show empathy or sympathy toward a person’s situation.

 There is a reason why most ads use storytelling as the base of its campaign.
 It is because it works.
-Humans are enthralled by narrative.
-It allows them to connect emotionally to character or theme of the story.
+Humans are enthralled by the narrative.
+It allows them to connect emotionally to the character or theme of the story.
 The same goes for donating to charity.
 When you tell friends, family or coworkers of your experiences donating, the people you’ve helped, the new perspective that you’ve come to see, it makes them more interested in being a part of what you are involved with.
 It sets an example to those observing you and encourages them to donate in their own ways or, in the very least, makes them aware of the initiative.